Mandatory Water Restrictions for JEA Reclaimed Water Customers

 Open Text:

 Currently, JEA has no plans to recommend enforcement activities.
 JEA is not a regulatory agency and does not enforce the district’s guidelines.

-If enforcement becomes necessary, in Jacksonville the responsibility lies with the City’s Environmental Quality Division.
+• In Jacksonville, the responsibility lies with the City’s Environmental Quality Division.
 Enforcement efforts may include educational measures and can result in monetary fines through COJ.

-Should enforcement efforts be required, COJ advises that all watering enforcement issues be reported internally through the MyJax portal at MyJax
+Should enforcement efforts be required, COJ advises that all watering enforcement issues be reported internally through the MyJax portal at MyJax.

 Accordion Item